-Ghee can be used as a substitute for butter, and while butter is not necessarily bad for health, many people think that ghee might be a more healthful alternative for using in cooking.
+Ghee can be used as a substitute for butter, and many people think that ghee might be a more healthful alternative for using in cooking.

 In this article, we look at the differences between ghee and butter in terms of production, nutrition, and healthfulness, as well as the risks associated with these products.